Client Education Handout

 Rabbit Hemorrhagic Disease and Vaccination

-This live webinar event by Dr. Amanda Jones was RACE approved for 1 hour of continuing education.
-This presentation reviewed the history, pathobiology and transmission of rabbit hemorrhagic disease virus.
-Dr. Jones also reviewed vaccines available in Europe and North America.
-The target audience for this presentation was primarily North American veterinary health professionals, but there useful information was provided for anyone interested in this disease.
-Stay Tuned: A RACE-approved webinar recording will be available soon.
+This RACE-approved webinar recording by Dr. Amanda Jones reviews the history, pathobiology, and transmission of rabbit hemorrhagic disease virus.
+Dr. Jones also reviews vaccines available in Europe and North America.
+The target audience for this presentation was primarily North American veterinary health professionals, but useful information is provided for anyone interested in this disease.

 Article Quiz Slideshow Video